Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Technicalities

 \subsection{Regularization of $\zeta^{(2)}(s,\Delta)$}

 This part is devoted to a short review of the analytic continuation of the Epstein zeta function (\ref{sum1}), defined when the real part $\Re(s)>1$, to the whole complex $s$-plane.
-Let us first apply the Gamma-function identity
+We have the following theorem.